 Can bearded dragons eat oranges?
 Well, previously we’ve seen that beardies feed on selected veggies, insects (bugs), fruits.

-Short answer is NO – bearded dragons don’t eat oranges – oranges contain excessive fruit acid and sugar that may irritate the digestive system of the bearded dragon causing dehydration and diarrhea.
+- The short answer is NO – bearded dragons don’t eat oranges – oranges contain excessive fruit acid and sugar that may irritate the digestive system of the bearded dragon causing dehydration and diarrhea.

-These beardies love supplement that have a ration of calcium: phosphorus ranging from 2:1 to 3:1.
+These beardies love supplements that have a ratio of calcium: phosphorus ranging from 2:1 to 3:1.
 See other foods for bearded dragons.

 Details: Can Bearded Dragons Eat oranges?

 Don’t feed bearded dragons (or other lizards) with oranges.
 Oranges have excessive fruit acid and sugar that’ll irritate the digestive system of your bearded dragon.

-Also, consumption of oranges interferes with the pet’s Ca:P ratio.
+Also, the consumption of oranges interferes with the pet’s Ca:P ratio.
 Oranges contain large amounts of phosphorus compared to calcium.

 This is a known cause of bone degeneration in beardies which are fed on oranges.
 Read Also: Do Bearded Dragons Eat Onions?

 Feed Bearded dragons with very small portions of limited types of fruits – including grapes, pears, cherries, peaches, plums, raspberries, pineapples, apples, peeled bananas, watermelon, and papayas.